e271828e/Flight.jl/docs/notes/design/framework_spec.md

 The input half ([D-167][d-167]): a consumer's entries are per-leaf too, so a `Float64` entry declares "never hand me partials".
 That is the AD-incompatible component's own statement, enforced at the wire ([§6.1][s6-1]).
-At a root slot, such an entry *is* the forbid-seeding marker itself.
-That marker carries semantics rather than mere protection: it types the slot cell at every activation.
-An unseeded slot is therefore a *choice* where a `Float64`-entry slot is a *declaration*, and tap resolution rejects the latter with the offending entry in hand instead of returning a silent zero column.
+At a root input, such an entry *is* the forbid-seeding marker itself.
+That marker carries semantics rather than mere protection: it types the root-input cell at every activation.
+An unseeded root input is therefore a *choice* where a `Float64`-entry root input is a *declaration*, and tap resolution rejects the latter with the offending entry in hand instead of returning a silent zero column.

 What stays recorded is only the remaining **tooling** over that visibility.